 Most of the people who experienced prolonged exposure to asbestos did so before the late 1970’s.
 Still, it is possible for people currently working in construction and other industries to come into contact with asbestos.

-If you believe you have been exposed to asbestos, because you work in construction and you’re experiencing these symptoms, it’s best to go to a doctor right away.
+If you believe you have been exposed to asbestos, it’s best to go to a doctor right away.
 As has been previously mentioned, asbestosis contributes to a high risk of mesothelioma, and early detection is key.

-If you’re experiencing the signs and symptoms of asbestos exposure and believe you are at risk, it’s incredibly important that you seek out a medical professional right away.
-If you have questions or would like to discuss a possible mesothelioma or asbestos claim, our mesothelioma and asbestos lawyers are here to help.
-Contact us for a free consultation.
+If you’re experiencing asbestos illness symptoms and believe you are at risk, you might have questions about aa possible mesothelioma or asbestos claim.
+Our mesothelioma and asbestos lawyers are here to help - contact us for a free consultation.